freistli/rootbot/README.md

       1. openAIKey is for DALLE feature

-      1. taskmoduleurl is for DALLE image OpenURL display.
-It is a static web page, you can directly use the sample link, or put the same static html code on your site:         https://flstaticweb.azurewebsites.net/image.html

      ```json
     "GPT3key": "Your Azure Open AI key for GPT-3",

     "GPT3Url" : "Your Azure Open AI Endpoint Url"